 Note: After Selecting the schedule, the keypad displays any current times previously set for that holiday.
 This feature allows you to review the programmed times.

-- 5. If times display, the keypad then displays DELETE KEEP.
+- If times display, the keypad then displays DELETE KEEP.
 Select DELETE to enter new times. - 6.
-The keypad then displays ON TIME? or OPENING TIME?.
+The keypad then displays BEGIN TIME?
 This is followed by the display : AM PM.

 Enter a new time and select AM or PM.